-The Munsters are a family of monsters in the famous television series of the same name.
+The Munsters are a friendly Transylvanian-American family of monsters adjusting to life in California suburbs.

 open/close all folders

 - Adorkable: In stark contrast to the creepy appearances most of them have, all of them are excitable, love pop culture, and their naivete about the world can come off as very endearing, especially Herman.

 - Amazing Technicolor Population: All of the Munsters besides Marilyn.
 Grandpa, Lily and Eddie have bluish-mint green skin and Herman is pale green.

 - Aw, Look!
 They Really Do Love Each Other: They have arguments like any family and sometimes someone loses their temper, but they're incredibly tight-knit, protective of one another, and are shown to be very affectionate.
 It's extra touching that the whole family usually bands together when it comes to protecting Marilyn, who they believe will have a hard life due to her "unfortunate" looks.

 - Badass Family: Naturally.
 Count Dracula himself, his daughter, one of Frankenstein's creations, a werewolf, and the ordinary human that lives with them all completely unfazed.

 - Bizarre Taste in Food: Lily regularly cooks up meals made of shark, centipedes, and the like for them.